qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

      - [vector: point]
-     - Output point layer representing the error locations and information (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error and the value of the erroneous angle).
+     - Output point layer representing the error locations and information (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error).
    * - **Polygon with holes**
      - ``OUTPUT``
      - [vector: polygon]
      - Output polygon layer with features containing holes.
        If no holes are found, the output layer will be empty.

 Python code
 ...........